Skip to content

 • It has a sweet fragrance with uplifting, de-stressing and aphrodisiac qualities.

-• The sugars in vanilla act as humectants, which prevents moisture loss.
+• The sugars in vanilla act as humectants, which minimise moisture loss.

 • The spice is soothing, softening and antibacterial for the skin.